 Gunvor Group (“Gunvor”), one of the world’s largest physical energy commodities traders, has successfully met targets for its US $725 million sustainability-linked borrowing base financing and their performance has been subject to third party assurance from PricewaterhouseCoopers.
 Gunvor is the first energy commodities trading company to close a financing in which the interest rate is dependent on the company’s year-on-year improvements in 15 different sustainability criteria.
 Gunvor will renew the facility, including sustainability improvement criteria, for another year.

 “We’re proud to have lived up to the challenge set forth by this innovative financing, which Gunvor created with ING Bank,” said Muriel Schwab, Gunvor Group’s Chief Financial Officer.
 “Gunvor is already exploring other areas of our operations where we can undertake ‘green’ or ‘sustainability-linked’ financings.
-There is a lot the trading industry can do in terms of sustainability and the energy transition, and it is a focus of ours at Gunvor.”
+There is a lot the trading industry can do in terms of sustainability and the Energy Transition refers to the global shift from traditional fossil-fuel based energy systems to more sustainable and renewable sources of energy.
+It involves the gradual transformation of the energy sector,...
+Read more, and it is a focus of ours at Gunvor.”

 To achieve the lower interest rate, Gunvor had to meet different sustainability-related key performance indicators that focused on the “environment”, “social impact” and “governance”, and specifically addressed areas like reductions in CO2 emissions, waste and water management, improvements to personnel safety at refineries, transparency reporting related to feedstock origination (within the parameters of the company’s support for the Extractive Industries Transparency Initiative, or EITI), and others.